 Meet the families behind the best wine in the region

 By now surely one of Catalonia’s most famous exports, Cava continues to be enjoyed across the region.
-In the capital of Barcelona, bars specialising in this delicious sparkling wine seem to lurk around every corner.
+In the capital of Barcelona, bars specializing in this delicious sparkling wine seem to lurk around every corner.

 Yet Cava isn’t the only wine that’s produced in the region.
 Dry whites and robust reds are produced across Catalonia, and organic wine is becoming a rapidly growing industry.

-Savouring a chilled flute of cava or a warming glass of Montsant red wine in one of Barcelona’s cosy bars is an experience not to be missed, but for those who want to delve a little deeper, our Penedes Wine tour gives you the opportunity to learn, explore and enjoy.
+Savouring a chilled flute of cava or a warming glass of Montsant red wine in one of Barcelona’s best tapas bars is an experience not to be missed, but for those who want to delve a little deeper, our Penedes Wine tour gives you the opportunity to learn, explore and enjoy.
 Beginning with a guided bicycle ride through the vineyards of the Penedes region, the tour includes organic wine and cava tasting at two family-run vineyards as well as a traditional Catalan country lunch.

 Find your favorite neighborhood

-In order to gain an authentic insight into local life, it is essential to visit at least a few of the city’s different neighbourhoods.
+In order to gain an authentic insight into local life, it is essential to visit at least a few of the city’s different neighborhoods.
 A slow wander around the alleyways of El Born or through the sloping streets of El Poble Sec can reveal as much about the Catalan capital as a whole weekend spent on La Rambla.